Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of Conformational Populations: Results and Discussion

 We next attempted to optimize a three-parameter BICePs score landscape, by introducing an additional parameter, $\epsilon_{6}$.
 This is a challenging task that may take many iterations to reach the convergence criteria.
 Our objective was to examine the typical percentage of optimization traces that converge within a designated number of iterations.
 For this test, we refrained from adding systematic error to the data.

 Five initial starting points were selected: $(\epsilon_{2}^{0}, \epsilon_{4}^{0}, \epsilon_{6}^{0})$ = $(4.0, 5.0, 3.0),$ $(0.5, 5.0, 0.5)$, $(2.0, 4.0, 4.0)$, $(1.0, 0.5, 3.0)$, $(3.0, 0.5, 0.5)$.
-Optimization targeted the ``true'' interaction strength parameters: $\epsilon_{2}^{\text{True}}=1.25$, $\epsilon_{4}^{\text{True}}=1.5$, and $\epsilon_{6}^{\text{True}}=1.5$, with an acceptable average relative deviation of 0.2 (refer to Figure \ref{fig:profile_epsilon_2_4_6}).
+Optimization targeted the ``true'' interaction strength parameters: $\epsilon_{2}^{\text{True}}=1.25$, $\epsilon_{4}^{\text{True}}=1.5$, and $\epsilon_{6}^{\text{True}}=1.5$, with an acceptable average relative deviation of 0.1 (refer to Figure \ref{fig:profile_epsilon_2_4_6}).
 Twenty-five independent optimizations were performed per starting point, using 32 BICePs replicas and 200k MCMC steps per iteration.

 For these tests, we required that the convergence condition must be satisfied two times in succession, which is a typical stopping point.
 Traces of the relative error throughout the optimization show a heterogeneous collection of convergence trajectories, depending on the starting point (Figure \ref{fig:profile_epsilon_2_4_6}).
 At each iteration, we track the percentage of traces that remain unconverged.
-For some starting points, all optimization trajectories converge within ten iterations, while for others, up to 28\% remain unconverged going into the tenth iteration.
-The average optimized parameters from the converged trajectories were determined to be $(\epsilon_{2}=1.17 \pm 0.38, \epsilon_{4}=1.37 \pm 0.32, \epsilon_{6}=1.51 \pm 0.37)$, where the uncertainties are calculated from the inverse Hessian.
+For some starting points, 5 out of the 25 optimization trajectories remain unconverged after ten iterations, while for others, up to 28\% remain unconverged going into the tenth iteration.
+Nevertheless, the accuracy profiles clearly demonstrate early convergence to the target.
+This indicates a mismatch between the convergence criterion and needless hovering around the optimal parameter values.
+The average optimized parameters from the converged trajectories were determined to be $(\epsilon_{2}=1.11 \pm 0.42, \epsilon_{4}=1.37 \pm 0.35, \epsilon_{6}=1.47 \pm 0.38)$, where the uncertainties are calculated from the inverse Hessian.
 An overlay of average traces on the BICePs score landscape is shown in Figure \ref{fig:3-D_opt__epsilon_2_4_6}.